voidspawner/void.tech/README.md

 ## Farm

 Another area of **V O I D tech** is the autonomous cultivation of plants and living beings.
 It can be deployed at home, creating small **year-round farms**.
 Up to giant **vertical spiral farms** that can go **1 000 km** below the surface, and can be used on different planets, with different gravity, pressure and radiation.
-Providing food for **1 quintillion people** on the planet (1 000 000 000 000 000 000).
+Providing food for **1 quadrillion people** on the planet (10 000 000 000 000 000).

 ## Spawner